Exploring Angkor’s Temples

 Popular tourist activities start at sunrise.
 It is common to wake up at 4:00 a.m. to take photos of the sunrise.
 The temple faces west so the sun rises behind it.
 You will see this digital pilgrimage take place twice each day – the same thing happens at sunset when the temple is best lit, and these are the most sought after photos of the site.
 One popular place to stand is the reflecting pool with lotus flowers – this was not as crowded while we were there as it was off season and dry season so the water was low.
 The other favorite spot is outside the moat which offers plenty of water for reflective purposes.

 2. The Bayon Temple at Angkor Thom

-The Bayon Temple or Temple of Faces was one of our favorites.
+The Bayon Temple or Temple of Faces was our favorite.
 There are over 200 large faces that Jayavarman VII built in Angkor Thom, the capital city which means “great city.”
 This was the last large temple built by a king in Angkor and it was dedicated to Buddha.
 It is thought that the growth of Theravada Buddhism ended the building of more large temples here.
 59 towers had these unusual faces on them with many having them on 4 sides of the tower and they are thought to represent Lokeshvara.

-3. Ta Prohm or “Tomb Raider” Temple
+3. Ta Prohm Temple

 The next 3 temples are known as “jungle” temples because they are being overtaken by the jungle.
-Built in 1186 by King Jayvaraman VII to honor his mother, Ta Prohm, which means Ancestor of Brahma, is known in popular culture as being the location used in Lara Croft: Tomb Raider.
+Built in 1186 by King Jayvaraman VII to honor his mother, Ta Prohm, which means Ancestor of Brahma, is also known in popular culture as being the location used in Lara Croft: Tomb Raider.
 While you are wandering around inside of it, you will often hear Asian languages interrupted with the words: tomb raider.